Open-/Closed-loop Active Learning for Data-driven Predictive Control: Adaptive Data-driven Predictive Control

 \subsection{Recursive Feasibility and Stability of ATDPC}

 In this section, we aim to show that the ATDPC is recursively feasible and could stabilize the true system with the proposed {closed-loop active learning} strategy.
-To this end, a lemma is introduced first to bribluee ATDPC with the proposed active learning strategy in Section \ref{sec:Active Online Learning for Modeling}. {\begin{lemma} For system \eqref{eq:sys_real} and its ASE $\mathcal{C}(H,\dot{X},\Lambda)$, assume that the generalized Slater condition \eqref{eq:SLemma_Slater} holds for $\Xi(H,\dot{X},\Lambda)$ and some $\bar{Z} \in \mathbb{R}^{(n_x+n_u) \times n_x}$, then there exist matrices $K$ and $P_T$ such that
+To this end, a lemma is first introduced to {discuss the selection of parameters $K$ and $P_T$ in the ATDPC using the learned ASE}. \begin{lemma} For system \eqref{eq:sys_real} and its ASE $\mathcal{C}(H,\dot{X},\Lambda)$, assume that the generalized Slater condition \eqref{eq:SLemma_Slater} holds for $\Xi(H,\dot{X},\Lambda)$ and some $\bar{Z} \!\in\! \mathbb{R}^{n_h \times n_x}$. {Recall that $l(x,u)$ with $Q,R\succ 0$ is defined in \eqref{eq:stage_cost}}.
+Then, there exist matrices $K$ and $P_T$ such that